 What are the best website platforms for dummies to develop a simple site?

-Which popular platforms would you recommend creating a website on?
-Share the pros and cons of each platform.
+Which popular platforms would you recommend to create a simple website?
+It would be great if you could share the pros and cons of each platform.

 OK so where to begin?!